runtipi/cli/README.md

 ## ❤️ Contributing

 Rust is a new language for the runtipi team.
-If you have any rust knowledge we are happy to accept contributions and your name will be added in the table bellow.
+If you have any rust knowledge we are happy to accept contributions and your name will be added in the "Contributors" section below.

 ## 📜 License